Years ago, when I started exploring my psyche through expressive art, I was astounded to discover all the different parts of self that I had inside.

 We all have access to the healing resource of our Authentic Self.
 Our Authentic Self can witness the emotionality of our personality parts, and also lead, re-parent, and love them into wholeness.

-Problems arise when our inner aspects are forced into extreme roles, influenced by trauma/abuse, shaming, repression, rejection, disapproval or challenges in our outer family system.
+Problems arise when our inner aspects are forced into extreme roles, influenced by trauma/abuse, shaming, repression, rejection, disapproval, neglect or challenges in our outer family system.
 Rejected parts of our personality distort themselves into what we might call our "inner demons."

 We fear we are crazy when repressed parts of ourselves become activated.
 When our forbidden needs, pain, and desires leak out, we can be shocked by our bad behaviour.
 It is common to hear people say after they do something extreme, "I just wasn't myself."